cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 keras_compile(mod,  loss = 'binary_crossentropy', metrics = c('binary_accuracy'), optimizer = RMSprop())
 ```

 Finally the model can be fitted to the data.
-When doing so we additionally need to specify the validation set (if we have one), the batch size and the number of epochs, where an epoch is one forward pass and one backward pass of all the training examples and the batch size is the number of training examples in one forward/backward pass.
+When doing so we additionally need to specify the validation set (if we have one), the batch size and the number of epochs, where an epoch is one forward pass and one backward pass of all the training examples, and the batch size is the number of training examples in one forward/backward pass.
 You may want to go and get a tea whilst this is running!

 ```r